cfug/dio/dio/migration_guide.md

 ### Summary

+- All request will not imply the default content type by default, leave to users to handle.
 - `get` and `getUri` in `Dio` has different signature.
 - `DefaultHttpClientAdapter` is now named `IOHttpClientAdapter`, and the platform independent adapter can be initiated by `HttpClientAdapter()` which is a factory method.